SriramS32/Reverse-Neural-Network/README.md

 Hello!

-**Background** I started building this project in March on my computer while learning about how to code neural network based computer vision from scratch.
-Eventually, I wanted to create a neural network that could reverse back inputs.
-In terms of computer vision, this meant asking for a specific image that the network has recognized.
+**Background:** I started building this project from scratch in March when I was interested in coding neural network-based computer vision.
+Eventually, I wanted to create a neural network that could produce images rather than just recognizing images.
+In terms of computer vision, this meant asking for the input pixels of a specific image that the network has recognized.
 The progression of work is in the project named ReverseNNDevelopment.

 **Repository** contains
 - CreativeArtColor.java contains the main neural network code that implements the creation of input functionality